23 Jul Sod Webworms in Home Lawns

 Sod Webworms in Home Lawns

-Fall is a time to be on the lookout for several different lawn pests, including the sod webworm.
-It is important to note that there is a big difference between the sod webworm and the fall armyworm, as they are both pests commonly found throughout the United States that damage turf extensively.
+Now is the time to be on the lookout for several different lawn pests, including the sod webworm.
+It is important to note that there is a big difference between the sod webworm and the fall armyworm.
+They are both pests commonly found throughout the United States that damage turf extensively.
 However, they are both different types of worms that change into very different looking moths.
-This Sod University installment discusses what a sod webworm is, how to search for symptoms of an invasion, and how to treat an infestation with both non-chemical and chemical solutions.
+This Sod University installment discusses what a sod webworm is, how to search for symptoms of an invasion and how to treat an infestation.

 What is a Sod Webworm?